 In this difficulty setting, the enemies are more aggressive, absorb the damage or impact from basic attacks, and immolation and permafrost charge take much more time to build up.

 This God of War difficulty setting is the highest difficulty setting in the game that requires a lot of skill and quick reflexes and this difficulty setting can’t be changed the mid-game meaning to change the difficulty setting, you need to start a new game.

-This difficulty setting has all the attributes of “Give Me A Challange” difficulty setting and adds more dynamics to make things more challenging.
+This difficulty setting has all the attributes of the “Give Me A Challenge” difficulty setting and adds more dynamics to make things more challenging.

-For this difficulty setting, the enemies turn into elite enemies when damaged, take slightly less damage, they deliver much more status effect damage to Kratos and some last longer and are much stronger.
+For this difficulty setting, the enemies turn into elite enemies when damaged, take slightly less damage, deliver more status effect damage to Kratos and some last longer and are much stronger.

 Furthermore, enemies’ defense gets boosted and can only be wall-pinned while they are mid-air, they can counterattack immediately after taking a hit or blocking an attack, Kratos’ movement during combat is much more precise, Kratos will have fewer advantages when its level is higher than enemies’.

 Status ailments applied to Kratos are much more fatal and they stay for a long while.
 The targeting assistance during melee combat is reduced.
 Additionally, the rate of gaining Rage and passive bonuses drop drastically.

 The frost status effect reduces Kratos’s invincibility on evades, poison status reduces power level, burn status effect deals more damage, Spartan Rage meter is filled significantly slowly, health pickups will reduce status damage and can clear them too.